MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### Uninstall OS Image

-Container OS images can be uninstalled using the `Uninstall-ContainerOSImage` command.
-The following example will uninstall the NanoServer OS Image.
+Base OS images can be uninstalled using the `Uninstall-ContainerOSImage` command.
+The following example will uninstall the NanoServer base OS image.

 ```powershell
 Get-ContainerImage -Name NanoServer | Uninstall-ContainerOSImage